jonathanmjong/mpcs52553-final/README.md

 2. custom google font
 3. bootstrap jumbotron and styling
 4. Using image links for background (better method is probably to store images in cache)

+BETA/TBD
+1. student profile
+2. scheduling connecting student and tutor availability (this would be a backend worker node in Azure/AWS matching based on availability and filter criteria such as ratings)